 “A note with the crest of the Western Kingdom was lying at the city gate.
 I just found it.”

 Trophimus frowned as he took the note and read it.
 “Hmm…interesting.
 The situation is baffling.
 I wonder if any of the other kingdoms have received the same message.”
 He walked away and slowly paced in a circle.
-He did so for five minutes as the chamberlain and Thaylus watched him anxiously.
+He did so for five minutes.

 “My lord?” said Thaylus.

 “What?
 Oh, yes.
-I don’t know what to make of this.
+I do not know what to make of this.
 What do you think Thaylus?”

 “Let me go and find out what this entails.”

 “Very well.
-You may leave immediately.
-When you’re there, inquire if we may increase trade to their region.”
+You may leave.
+When you arrive there, inquire if we may increase trade to their region.”

-The king seemed detached from the seriousness of the situation that was indeed strange and horrifying.
-Yet Thaylus felt it was not his place to council him.
-The only way to discover the truth was to visit the kingdom that had seemingly turned hostile.
-Thaylus thought the dire mission was his responsibility as Arch Sage.
+The king acted detached from the seriousness of the strange and horrifying situation.
+Thaylus believed making the king see the dire situation would prove futile and offensive.
+The only way to discover the truth remained to visit the kingdom that had seemingly turned hostile.
+The dire mission seemed his responsibility as Arch Sage.
 What kind of trouble awaited the people of Solace and the whole land?
-If the day of the Army’s siege possibly being less than three days away was true, and the Western Kingdom’s claim to have joined them held merit, Thaylus felt it was all too much to bear.
-Yet he still felt a fleeting sliver of hope that salvation was possible.
+What if the day of the Realm Dwellers’ siege possibly proved less than three days held truth?
+Thaylus’ head throbbed.
+Is there any hope?